Notes on the linearity defect and applications: General bounds

 \subsection{Bounding the linearity defect}

 The starting point for our investigation is the following result due to \c{S}ega.
-It was stated for the local case but the proof works equally well in the graded case, taking advantage of the grading.
+It was stated for the local case but taking advantage of the grading, the proof works equally well in the graded case.